-Consider this matrix that describes the criticality of your customer relationships.
-How critical is a customer to you?
-How critical are you to them?
+Consider how critical is a customer to you?
+How critical are you to them? is there a difference?

 What does “critical” mean anyway?